GregDavidson/wicci-core-S2_core/README.md

 Environments

 Environments represent contexts for the evaluation of methods.
-When evaluation of composite objects, e.g. document trees involves recursion, a reference to the evaluation environment will be passed along with the evaluation of all component objects.
+During recursive evaluation of composite objects, e.g. document trees, a reference to the evaluation environment is passed along for the evaluation of all component objects.

 Bindings and Associations in an environment should never be changed; however, because environments support inheritance,